 Antivirus software works by running in the background as a user operates a computer.
 The software checks every file that is opened.
 This type of background scanning goes by different names, including on-access scanning, real-time protection, or resident scanning.
 Different software manufacturers may use different names to describe this type of software.

-Antivirus programs scan other types of files, such as .zip archives files and Word documents. .Zip archive files may contain compressed viruses.
-Word documents may contain malicious macros.
+Antivirus programs scan other types of files, such as .zip archives files and Word documents. .zip archive files may contain compressed viruses while Word documents may contain malicious macros.

 Antivirus software can perform full system scans in addition to on-access scans.
 Full disk scans are useful when repairing an infected computer.
 That computer’s hard drive can be repaired by inserting the hard drive in another computer, and performing a full-system scan for viruses.
 In this way, a hard drive can safely be determined to be “clean.”